 foo(bar);

-This could be a declaration of the variable bar with the type foo (meaningless parentheses), or it could be calling the function foo with bar.
+This could either be a declaration of the variable bar with type foo (with the parentheses doing nothing), or a call to the function foo with bar.

 Things get messier when you combine this with the pointer declaration syntax to declare function pointers.